TinkerTools/tinker9/doc/style.md

 Because of the flexibility and complexity of the language, restrictions on the coding style are necessary.
-This style guide will follow the structure of the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html), and a lot of words were directly copied from the Google C++ Style Guide, but it never means all of these rules apply to this Tinker project.
+This style guide will follow the structure of the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html), and many words were directly adopted from the Google C++ Style Guide, but it never means all of these rules apply to this Tinker project.